sergiofenoll/compilers-project/README.md

 This document contains an overview of the project structure, as well as an overview of the implemented features and instruction on how to build the project itself.

-As of the time of writing, the 21st of April 2019, a number of the mandatory requirements haven't been fully implemented yet.
-During the week of the 22nd of April, we will continue work on the compiler and we expect to finish a large part of these requirements by the day of the evaluation.

 ## Project structure
 **`parser/`:**